collerek/ormar/docs/relations/foreign-key.md

 Next option is with a dictionary of key-values of the related model.

-You can build the dictionary yourself or get it from existing model with `dict()` method.
+You can build the dictionary yourself or get it from existing model with `model_dump()` method.

 ```Python hl_lines="40-41"
 --8<-- "../docs_src/relations/docs001.py"